 April 5, 2018

-The Michael G. DeGroote Health Leadership Academy was pleased to host Dr. Bernice Downey at our Collaboratorium Talks.
-She discussed key concepts related to engaging with Indigenous peoples towards implementation of the TRC Calls to Action in the spirit of reconciliation.
-If you are interested in reading more on the topic, see resources.
+Dr. Bernice Downey discussed key concepts related to engaging with Indigenous peoples towards implementation of the TRC Calls to Action in the spirit of reconciliation.
+More resources are available here.

 Workplace Pressures and its Impacts on Health